justweihong/cs4224-project/README.md

 chmod 777 ./ycql/setup/init.sh
 ./ycql/setup/init.sh
 ```
-* Finally, to execute transactions in YSQL or YCQL, enter the relevant folder run the command:
+* Finally, to execute transactions in YSQL or YCQL, run the command:
 ```
 node ./ysql/server.js
 OR